Jaihind 2

 Jaihind 2 (also known in Tamil as Arjunin Jaihind 2) is a 2014 Indian action drama film written, produced and directed by Arjun Sarja, who also stars in the lead role.
 It is the sequel of his previous film Jai Hind, and was simultaneously made in Telugu and Kannada with the latter titled as Abhimanyu.

-Jaihind 2/Abhimanyu was released on 7 November 2014 and became a commercial success in Kannada, but did not perform well in Tamil and Telugu.
+Jaihind 2 and Abhimanyu was released on 7 November 2014, and became a commercial success in Kannada, but did not perform well in Tamil and Telugu.
 The film's Kannada version won the Karnataka State Film Award for Second Best Film.

-The film explores India becoming a superpower, as it appeared in A. P. J. Abdul Kalam's dreams, and also tries to tackle the issues in the education system.
+The film explores India becoming a superpower, as it appeared in A. P. J. Abdul Kalam's dreams and also tries to tackle the issues in the education system.

-Premise
+Plot

 Abhimanyu, a computer engineer and martial artist, gets disturbed by the death of a poor child's parents due to moneymaking schemes of private schools, where he sets out to fight for the rights of children to free and compulsory education.